 We have different music usage licenses with different prices for different music usage needs.

-If you need a license for an event (live or dj gig, concert, festival or other event where you play music), please contact our customer service: email@example.com.
-Pricelists for different event licenses below.
+If you need a licence for an event (live or dj gig, concert, festival or other event where you play music), please contact our customer service: firstname.lastname@example.org.
+Pricelists for different event licences below.

 Music at fairs and exhibitions

-is licensed with Event License beginning January 2021
+is licensed with Event Licence beginning January 2021

 Please contact Teosto’s medialicensing team: email@example.com